MidoriChainDev/Masternode/README.md

  midori-cli mnsync status
 ```

-## Removing a masternode and user account
+## Removing a masternode and user account (VPS)
-If something goes wrong with your installation or you want to remove a masternode, you can do so with the following command.
+If something goes wrong with your installation or you want to remove the masternode, you can do so with the following command.
 ```
- userdel -r <username>
+ userdel -r midori-mn1
 ```
 This will remove the user and its home directory.
-If you then re-run the installation script you can re-use that username.
+You then re-run the installation script and it will re-create everything for the `midori-mn1` user.

 &nbsp;